krasin-ga/matryoshki/README.md

 * Do not use a variable named `value`, as this can conflict with a property setter.
 * The `call` parameter should not be passed to other methods.
 * `default` cannot be used without specifying a type argument.
 * To apply decorations, the members must be abstract or virtual.
+To surpass this limitation you can generate an interface with expression `From<TClass>.ExtractInterface<TInterface>()` and then decrorate `TInterface`.
 * The decoration expression must be computable at compile time and written with a single statement
 * Pattern matching will not always work